Case Study

 The redesign created a more unified Channel 4 streaming experience, expressed through:

-• Improved cross-team alignment through shared principles, clearer decisions and build-ready artefacts
+Improved cross-team alignment through shared principles, clearer decisions and implementation-ready artefacts.

 Strategic benefits

-• Reduced fragmentation risk through reusable patterns and clear behavioural equivalence across touch, mouse/keyboard and remote control
+Reduced fragmentation risk through reusable patterns and behavioural equivalence across touch, mouse/keyboard and remote control.

-• Faster, more confident delivery enabled by clearer specifications, documented decisions and better alignment across delivery partners
+Faster, more confident delivery enabled by clearer specifications, documented decisions and stronger alignment across delivery partners.

 About Spicy Mango